Understanding Alcohol Abuse Problems

 It’s unclear at this point if women are more affected by alcohol use disorders than men, but men develop the same mental and physical defects from alcohol at slower rates.
 The health problems from alcohol are universal, and should be continually monitored.
 Perpetual avoidance of addressing alcohol use disorders can be fatal and develop into the chronic condition, delirium tremens.
 Look for the following signs to help you identify potential health defects and conditions caused by alcohol consumption:

 - Dependence on alcohol as a stress reliever

 - Forgoing your typical activities to drink alcohol

 - Drinking too much even when you have work in the morning

 - Tolerance to alcohol; you can drink more than the average person

 Mental Health Problems from Drinking Too Much Alcohol

-Drinking too much alcohol causes permanent brain damage, and shrinks grey matter.
-Premature cell death is common among alcoholics, and those with untreated alcohol use disorders lose about 10,000 brain cells prematurely as a direct effect of excessive alcohol consumption.
+Chronic alcohol abuse may cause permanent brain damage by shrinking the grey matter.
+Premature cell death is common among alcoholics, and those with untreated alcohol use disorders may lose about 10,000 brain cells prematurely as a direct effect of excessive alcohol consumption.
 Alcohol affects neurotransmitters in the brain which help regulate vital bodily functions and mood management.